Throne room: Residence of Munich

 The Residenz of the Wittelsbach monarchs of Bavaria has one celebration room, which was the former throne-room, but completely destroyed by the bombing of Munich during the Second World War.
 It is now reconstructed and again visitable; the (smaller) throne room was rebuilt in the classicism style of the 19th century.
 Once, bronze figures of twelve rulers of the house of Wittelsbach stood there, between corinthic columns on a rostrum.
 These were the honourable monarchs of Bavaria for centuries.

 Neuschwanstein

-Note that the throne room of this beautiful, dream-like castle, Neuschwanstein, does not have a throne in it - the reason being that Ludwig II of Bavaria, its commissioner, did not live to see Neuschwanstein's completion, therefore one was never installed.
+The throne room of Neuschwanstein Castle does not have a throne inside because its commissioner, Ludwig II of Bavaria, did not live to see Neuschwanstein's completion, so one was never installed.